william-hula/acom/README.md

 ### For short-term use

--   Add slides with practice trials
+-   ~~Add slides with practice trials~~
+    -   NOTE: Responses not currently logged. ok?
 -   Add instructions, background info, and other important info
 -   Make it pretty
 -   produce a results plot, norms, and any other information